Thankfully, Sookie and the children packed light.

 “You should have tried North America.
 I hear the inmates are running the asylum… What compelled you to present yourself to me?”

 He raised an eyebrow as though he was holding on to some great secret.
-Even without the details Sookie gave me, I’d have knew Appius made another child…
+Even without the details Sookie gave me, I’d have known Appius made another child…

 It used to be that he’d ‘visit’ every few years and stay just long enough to wreak havoc on my position and pass judgment on my choices.
 Liz was his favorite grievance because I spoiled her and let her have her way too often.
 When Liz heard the term ‘Jewish Mother’, she came to me, laughing hysterically… it was only then we realized it had been decades since he’d darkened our doorstep.
 Liz immediately assumed correctly, that he’d made a new child to torment… She referred to Appius as ‘the JM’ until I lost her.